HPCNow/hpcnow-labs/user-training/04-workload-manager.md

 ```
 sbatch -t 00:01:00 --wrap "sleep 30; echo hello world"
 ```

-The options `-t` stands for *time* and sets a limit on the total run time of the job allocation.
-Note that each partition on which the jobs are run has its own time limit.
-If the set time limit exceeds the limit for the partition, the job will become "PENDING" (for more information on job statuses, see below).
+* The `-t` option stands for *time* and sets a limit on the total run time of the job allocation.
+* If no time limit is defined, the maximum time limit available in the longest partition will be applied.
-`--wrap` option means that the following string (in "") will be turned by Slurm in a simple shell script.
+* The `--wrap` option means that the following string (in "") will be turned by Slurm in a simple shell script.

 ### Monitoring your work on the cluster
 The jobs are scheduled in terms of your relative job priority.
 Slurm can estimate when the job is going to be scheduled (START_TIME).